Champagne Drappier - Brut Nature Pinot noir zéro dosage

 "Radiant purity, striking freshness!"

 "A Blanc de Noir without dosage.
 The nose offers a bold palette of cherry, blackcurrant, and blueberry aromas, very fresh and direct.
-The palate is assertive and deep from the outset, with beautiful fullness; the phenolic compounds are very present and the dry style works well here.
+The palate is assertive and deep from the start, with beautiful fullness; the phenolic compounds are very present and the dry style works well here.
 Drink now or keep for two to three years."
 (James Suckling 2025).

-from €99 on your 1st order
+from €99 on your first order

 Eye